Medical kits for remote areas

 - there is a flood, cyclone or other emergency.

-To find out more about exit strategies get the exit strategy information sheet from the Department of Health ePublications.
+To find out more about exit strategies, get the exit strategy information sheet on the Department of Health Library Services ePublications.

 Step 3.
 Pay the fee